Introducing Chartered Physiotherapist & Expert Witness, Katharine Atkin... I recently...

 - To speak to one of the team, an expert, or for more information please contact us

 PG Dip Tropical Nursing, Dip HE Adult Nursing, MSc Health Community & Development

-In 2011 I travelled to the Northern region of Malawi where I ran a walk-in clinic in the outpatient department of the District Hospital.
+In 2011 I travelled to Malawi where I ran a walk-in clinic in the outpatient department of a District Hospital.
 My role mirrored that of an ENP in the UK working autonomously to assess, diagnose and treat a wide range of illnesses and injuries, including advanced wound care, and identification of tropical and infectious diseases.
 Working in a rural region of a resource poor country meant that diagnostic tools were limited, and I developed very strong clinical assessment and diagnostic skills.
 From 2012 and 2015 I worked in the UK as a locum emergency nurse intermittently returning to Malawi.

 I am IRMER trained and request and interpret Xray images for paediatric and adult appendicular skeleton, hip, and chest Xrays.
 I am part of the team responsible for conducting the Xray audit within our department maintaining oversight and ensuring the safety of our patients.
 I am a prescribing practitioner and actively use my non-medical prescribing qualification within my specialist area.
 I am the Medicines Management Lead in our department, auditing and updating patient group directions (PGDs), supporting junior staff in their decision-making around medicine use, reviewing medicines use and the medicines we keep in the department to ensure patient safety.

 In my current role as clinical and operational lead for the Urgent Treatment Centre, I continue to practice clinically whilst additionally being responsible for oversight of the unit, including clinical governance, CQC compliance, complaints, incidents, and the development of clinical pathways and policies.
 I am also responsible for staff education and development.